 Lauren Donaldson, Manager of Marketing and Operations

-Lauren Donaldson joined Patton Healthcare Consulting in 2016 as the Marketing and Operations Manager.
+Lauren Donaldson joined Patton Healthcare Consulting in 2016 as the Marketing and Operations Manager and in 2019 she took on the role of Administrative Director.
 Receiving a Bachelor’s Degree from DePaul University in Chicago, Lauren graduated with a double major in Communication Studies and Public Relations and Advertising.
-Lauren continued her education and received a certificate in Healthcare Management from Loyola University in Chicago.
-Lauren has worked in the health care industry since 2007, filling various roles from Administration, to Managerial, to Clinical as a Licensed Massage Therapist.

 “Hi!
-My name is Lauren, and my husband and I live in Yorkville, IL with our son and two dogs.
-I love the healthcare industry, no matter which role I was in.
-With having most of my immediate family as nurses and doctors, I think the medical field is just in my DNA.
-It’s really neat to hold a position in this industry, as it is ever-evolving and there is always something new to learn; it keeps you on your toes!
+My name is Lauren, and my husband and I live in Yorkville, IL with our son, daughter, and two dogs.
+I love the healthcare industry, no matter the role I have held.
+Most of my immediate family members work in the healthcare industry as nurses and doctors, so some would say this field was just meant-to-be.
+It’s also just really exciting to hold a position in healthcare, as it is ever evolving and there is always something new to learn; it keeps you on your toes!